surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ```
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5c0cb1fb3a06d74036c3f2f63167997eaa485f64/images/New_version5/TD_Dashboard_image26.png)

-To view how this dependency filters works, open Dashboard report-->Filters screen
+To view how this dependency filters works, open Dashboard report-->Filters screen.

-From below image as we can see on selecting lookup stationcode-->Stationcode_2 ( which as been referred), it displays Stationcode_2 details for lookup_2 ordera
+From below image as we can see on selecting lookup stationcode-->Stationcode_2 ( which as been referred), it displays Stationcode_2 details for lookup_2 orderattdid.

 ## Report Listeners